peterthehan/fergus/templates/README.txt

 		},
 		...
 	]
+}

-Copy the text "AS IS".
+Copy the ingame text "AS IS".
 This means: include all typos, missing punctuations, incorrect grammar, etc; don't put your own interpretation of the text.

 *******************************************************************************